oddbird/oddleventy/content/blog/2024/grid-masonry-nuance.md

 Join the conversation!
 There are several threads
-where developers can leave feedback…
+where developers can leave feedback:

 - on the [original proposal](https://github.com/w3c/csswg-drafts/issues/10233)
 - or the [alternate syntax](https://github.com/w3c/csswg-drafts/issues/9041)